shineshadow/Global-News-Intelligence-Platform/docs/architecture/INTELLIGENCE_CALENDAR_IMPLEMENTATION_STRATEGY.md

    iPhone  Android  Desktop
 ```

-For example, you might subscribe on your phone to:
+For example, we might subscribe on your phone to:

 ```text
 Critical Intelligence Events